NFT token detail for exoplanet Kepler-36 b. Only at exoplanetary.systems

-Kepler-36 b is a eyeball exoplanet discovered in 2012 using the Transit method.
+Kepler-36 b is a eyeball exoplanet discovered in 2012 using the Transit method at Kepler.
+The 0.95 m Kepler Telescope was employed with the instruments of the Kepler CCD Array.

 Kepler-36 b image